Maine Forestry Museum (formerly Rangeley Lakes Region Logging Museum)

 Formerly known as Rangeley Lakes Region Logging Museum, our organization is a State of Maine, non-profit formed in 1979.
 The Museum building was erected in 1994.
 We are located in the heart of Rangeley, amongst wildlife and beautiful surroundings of waterfalls, lakes, streams, and rivers – where logging operations had taken place dating back to the 1800’s.

-Our annual Logging Festival and parade, always held on the last weekend in July, includes a full, two-day festival complete with hands-on, visual exhibits and presentations.
-With 2017 being our 37th Annual Logging Festival, we continue to create an old-fashioned, logging day themed festival complete with authentic "burying of the bean-hole beans" dinner on Saturday, reflector oven biscuits, Lumber Jack and Lumber Jill logging competitions, children's activities, woodworker demonstrations and exhibits, and indoor & outdoor forest history and industry exhibits.
+Our annual Logging Festival and parade, always held in July, includes a full, two-day festival complete with hands-on, visual exhibits and presentations.
+With 2021 being our 40th Annual Logging Festival, we continue to create an old-fashioned, logging day themed festival complete with authentic "burying of the bean-hole beans" dinner on Saturday, reflector oven biscuits, Lumber Jack and Lumber Jill logging competitions, children's activities, woodworker demonstrations and exhibits, and indoor & outdoor forest history and industry exhibits.

 We offer visitors to take a “step back in time” to experience a way of life that has changed tremendously with new technology.
 New technology has taken the place of hard, dangerous and physical labor from years’ past.
 A way of life that is left to be shared through artifacts and exhibits; and by stories told by retired loggers.
 We have chronicled many logging stories through exhibits and displays that will continue to teach all of a time mostly forgotten but very much respected.